MonaTem/Exploration-tree-for-what-happens-when-I-type-google/README.md

 That's why this "answer" focus on explorative learning.
 Instead of having a linear list of micro bullet points, which can easily overwhelm the reader, the aim is to build a tree anyone can travel at his chosen depth and continuously adapt it depending on its needs.

-# Get started !
+# Get started ! :rocket:

 The repo is meant to be browsed easily.
 The root is [here](./root/).

-# Why is it a great interview question
+# Why is it a great interview question ?

 I have been asked this questions in interviews, and I have asked it multiple times.
 I love it because you get to test technical knowledge and people skills at the same time.
 You get to know :